 - It sits in storage for too long.
 If it’s on the counter for like 5 days, or in the fridge for more than a week, it has to go.

 - There’s mold or any other discoloration on the surface.
-Like with almost all food products, if you see any fuzzy action going, the bread is no good.
-Cutting out the moldy part and eating the rest isn’t a good idea, since banana bread isn’t solid in structure, and mold can easily get much further than you can see it.
+If you see any fuzzy action going, the bread is no good.
+Cutting out the moldy part and eating the rest isn’t a good idea because banana bread isn’t solid in structure, and mold can easily get much further than you can see it.

 - It smells off.
 The sniff test is another way to check if your loaf is safe to eat or not.
 If it doesn’t smell like sweet ripe banana flesh, but rather like it’s fermenting, throw it out.

 The last thing to do is to give it a taste and consider the quality.
 If it tastes old and stale, it’s up to you if you’re going to consume it or let it go.

 As usual, if you’re not quite sure yours is okay to eat, assume that it’s not and discard it.
 Better safe than sorry.

 Thanks for reading this primer on banana bread.
 Here are the takeaways:

 - Banana bread lasts 2 to 4 days on the counter and about a week in the fridge.
 If you need more time, you can freeze it.

 - You can store banana bread on the counter or in the fridge.
 If you leave it at room temperature, place it in a paper bag or use a container.
 When refrigerating, seal the baked good in an airtight container or freezer bag.